Fiona-1981/js-swim-selector/README.md

 I will be adding more and more races and distances over the coming weeks, but\
 I am starting with the breastroke, becuase it's the best, obviously!

+Update 28/06/2023: This is growing into a monster of possibilities.